 • Action 2.4- College Credit Courses.
-In 2022, 26% of our graduate cohort students completed one semester (or two quarters, or two trimesters) and 22% of our graduate cohort students completed two semesters (or three quarters, or three trimesters).
+In 2022, the state did not release data for the College and Career Indicator In 2020.
+In 2019-20, 50% of students scored At Prepared on the College Career Indicator by completing college credit courses.
+In 2021, the percentage of our students who passed a college credit course surpassed that of the state.
+In particular, 26% of our graduate cohort students completed one semester (or two quarters, or two trimesters), doubling the state rate of 13%.
+Similarly, 19% of our graduate cohort students completed two semesters (or three quarters, or three trimesters), more than double the state rate of 8%.
 Still, the rates are not as high as anticipated, and there are measurable achievement gaps, particularly for unduplicated students.
 To improve opportunities for our students to take and pass a college credit course, we continue to work diligently to develop agreements with local colleges and help pay for associated expenditures, including the costs of instructional material for dual enrollment courses.
 Expenditures also include stipends for counselors/coordinators to meet with families at night and on weekends to explain college course opportunities and support.
 Expenditures are the most efficient use of funds because they create hands-on experiences for students to take a college course, providing them valuable experience to succeed at the college level.
 This Action will be implemented schoolwide, but it will principally benefit the needs of unduplicated students because the Action will mitigate college course-related costs for students, including instructional material costs, who can least afford them.
 Moreover, research demonstrates that unduplicated students are less likely to be aware of what is required to succeed at the college level (given that their parents are less likely to have attended college).
 Finally, parents/guardians of unduplicated students are much less likely to be able to take time off from work to meet with counselors during regular school hours of operation.
 The effectiveness of this Action will be measured by analyzing the percentage of students who complete college credit courses and the percentage who score At Prepared (or higher) on the CCRI.